Submissions

 • Don't take us too seriously.
 We're busy people and can sometimes be curt.
 If we're on deadline, we might be downright grumpy.

 • Don't be offended if you don't hear from us.
-We try to get back to everyone but things do slip through the cracks.
+We try to get back to everyone, but things do slip through the cracks.

-• Don't call and email several times a month about your story's status; but at the same time, don't be afraid to gently check in.
+• Don't call and email several times a month about your story's status; but at the same time, don't be afraid to check in.
 Most days, we're nice.

 • Do let us know if you plan to publish elsewhere anything you've submitted to us.
 Being a seasonal, we often run stories we received a year prior.
-We don't want to run the same story that appeared in another local Montana publication.
+We don't want to run the same story that recently appeared in another Montana publication.

 • Be original.
 Make us think, "Who is this freakin' person?"